-TLDR; We use egocentric ( ) SLAM poses and images to estimate human body pose, height, and hands in the world.
+TLDR; We use egocentric ( ) SLAM poses and images to estimate the wearer's body pose, height, and hands.

 Visualized scenes are outputs from Nerfstudio and Project Aria MPS.

 Our system, EgoAllo, uses egocentric observations to estimate the wearer of a head-mounted device's actions in the allocentric scene coordinate frame.
-To do this, we:
+To summarize, we:

 Our main insight for improving estimation is in conditioning representation.